mikehumphrey/friendsofjackdorr/content/post/jack-s-dodgeball-olympics-2020.md

 omit_header_text: false

 ---
-## Second Annual Dodgeball Tournament and Festival
+## Third Annual Dodgeball Tournament and Festival

 to raise money for Doernbecher’s Brain Tumor Research Team and the Dorr Family Library at Helman Elementary!